 LQ and RSSI can be confusing for first time TBS Crossfire users.
-In this tutorial I will try to explain what the differences are between LQ and RSSI in Crossfire.
-I will also show you how to set it up in Betaflight and OpenTX on the Taranis TX to monitor your link quality and range.
+I will try to explain the differences between LQ and RSSI for Crossfire.
+I will also show you how to set it up in Betaflight and OpenTX to monitor your link quality and range.

-If you are a new Crossfire owner, check out my guide on how to setup TBS Crossfire with Betaflight and Taranis X9D.
+If you are new to Crossfire, check out my guide on how to setup TBS Crossfire with Betaflight.